rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 All red

-The controller show all red
+The controller show all red.
 All red can be manually set using the controllers operating panel during maintenance work.

-Please note that all values in this status uses comma-separated lists
-- one value for each intersection, e.g. "1,2" and "True,False"
+Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "1,2" and "True,False"

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|